gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### 🪃 Boomerang / SubTask
 **Pattern:** *Context engineering via delegation.*

 A SubTask is when the Agent starts its next context at a specific step in the process, often to reduce the size of the context window.
-Necessary information is passed through Cross-Context Memory or prompt.
+Necessary information is passed through [Cross-Context Memory](#-cross-context-memory) or prompt.
 Once completed, the SubTask summarizes its result and returns it to the initiator.

 ### ⛓️ Taskchain
 **Pattern:** *Link SubTasks together.*

-A Taskchain is a series of SubTasks that call one another in sequence.
+A Taskchain is a series of [SubTasks](#-boomerang--subtask) that call one another in sequence.
 Each task hands off to the next, forming a chain of autonomous steps that proceed without user intervention.
 This leads to a long list of summaries in the end, as all Tasks close only then.

 ### 🔁 Loop
 **Pattern:** *Keep going.*

 A Loop is a Task or Task Chain that reinitiates itself.
 Its nature is recursive in order to maintain longer autonomy while preventing context drift.
-It typically progresses by changing Cross-Context Memory across iterations, refining results or advancing through a workflow.
+It typically progresses by changing [Cross-Context Memory](#-cross-context-memory) across iterations, refining results or advancing through a workflow.

 ### 🔀 Condition
 **Pattern:** *Fuzzy decision making.*

 Use natural language conditions to guide agent behavior.
 This can be rigid boolean logic, or very fuzzy.
 These conditions can be contextual and interpretive.
-They might be based on State Machine Memory or other implicit context state.
+They might be based on [State Machine](#-statemachine-as-a-tool) Memory or other implicit context state.
 This allows for a more human-like decision making in an automated processes.

 ### ➡️ Goto
 **Pattern:** *Exit a loop, or just follow a different path.*

-Use a condition to determine whether to jump out of a loop.
+Use a [condition](#-condition) to determine whether to jump out of a [loop](#-loop).
 A loop may have several exits in different places based on different conditions.

 ### 🧭 Orchestrator
 **Pattern:** *A guiding process launching the correct sub-processes in the right order.*

-An *Orchestrator* is a Process whose sole purpose is to initiate other processes using Boomerang, and to do so in the correct order.
-It acts as a conductor, calling out which Process File should run next.
-It may use a State Machine to keep track of what’s been completed and what comes next.
+An *Orchestrator* is a Process whose sole purpose is to initiate other processes using [Boomerang](#-boomerang--subtask), and to do so in the correct order.
+It acts as a conductor, calling out which [Process File](#-process-file) should run next.
+It may use a State Machine to keep track of what's been completed and what comes next.

 ### 💾 Cross-Context Memory
 **Pattern:** *Preserve memory between runs.*

 AI agents forget everything between contexts.
 Use Persistent Cross-Context Memory — a file or shared storage — to explicitly write down and reload facts, goals, decisions, and task progress.
-Treat this as the agent’s long-term memory.
+Treat this as the agent's long-term memory.

 ### 🧰 StateMachine as a Tool
 **Pattern:** *Use a tool to drive the process.*